mushtaqmahboob/Leaf-grade-detection-in-urban-farming-using-computer-vision/README.md

 The dataset had 14 species; Apple, Blueberry, Cherry, Corn, Grape, Orange, Peach, Bell Pepper, Potato, Raspberry, Soybean, Squash, Strawberry, and Tomato.

 let's download the dataset first, the dataset is stored in a GDrive for which you need unique ID.
 We can use the URL mentioned below to download it
-I prefer using google colab because it already has many machine learning modules pre loaded or its very simple to add them with the 'pip' command.
+I prefer using google colab because it already has many machine learning modules pre loaded or its very simple to add them with the 'pip' command if any package is missing.

 ```bash
 pip install "package-name"